adityush007/Skin-Disease-Classifier/README.md

 # Eczema-Disease-Detection
-Web Application to detect Eczema using CNN and Transfer Learning.
+Web Application to detect Eczema using CNN and Transfer Learning.<br>
+Used Tensorflow library to train the model and OpenCV to detect the image and resize it for prediction.<br>
+Model Trained using 3000+ images.
+Made as part of B.Tech Final Year Project at NIT Raipur.

 # Tech Stack Used:
 Front-End: